 (Antioch College; BIF Student Experience Lab(SXL) project partner)

 One of the most difficult experiences for those in education is to understand challenges within our system but have no method for creating meaningful, transformative change.
 Issues persist and frustrate individuals at every level — from classroom to district to national.
 We have circled around the same issues for decades, at times designing useful innovations to incrementally improve them.
-However, on a systemic level, we have a lot of work to do to create the multitude of new approaches needed for a robust 21st-century education ecosystem.
+However, on a systemic level, we have a lot of work to do to create a multitude of new approaches needed for a robust 21st-century education ecosystem.

 At present we have a few major problems.
 First, we have engagement issues — over 40% of students are chronically bored or disengaged from school.
 A Gallup poll found that from kindergarten to 12th-grade engagement drops every year bottoming out in the 11th grade.
 The stories for teachers look eerily similar, 57% report feeling disengaged and these feelings increase the longer educators have been in the field.
 A large predictor of student success is engagement in the student experience and teacher effectiveness.
 However, both students and teachers do not see the value in what they are doing, making it almost impossible for deep, meaningful learning to happen.